As October comes to an end, we are surrounded by jack-o-lanterns and ghost-filled yards.

-From Trick or Treat to a parade, it is an event, which attracts young Muslims significantly.
+From Trick or Treat to a parade, it is an event that attracts young Muslims significantly.

-Even as simple as walking into the grocery shop becomes difficult, for these celebrations are very prominent and promoted in the west.
+Even something as simple as walking into the grocery store becomes difficult because these celebrations are very prominent and promoted in the west.

-When kids come home from school they beg their parents to take them out, dressed as witches and monsters they go from door to door asking for mouthwatering treats.
+When kids come home from school, they beg their parents to take them out.
+Dressed as witches and monsters, they go from door to door, asking for mouthwatering treats.

 Involve Them in Your Discussions

-As parents, we should incorporate Halloween and every other un-Islamic events in our family discussions since it affects us greatly in western society.
+As parents, we should incorporate Halloween and every other un-Islamic event into our family discussions since it affects us greatly in western society.

 Take the time out today and sit down with your kids!
-Explain to them the harm that generates out of these occasions.
-Also express to them that Muslims should not follow anything out of ignorance.
+Explain to them the harm that is generated by these occasions.

 A Religious Holiday?